Investing term

 For example

-Buying and selling a foreign stock might cost a commission plus spread plus FX fee on each side — a round-trip that eats into any gain before you start.
+Buying and selling a foreign stock costs a spread, a commission, and an FX conversion on each side — a round-trip that eats several percent before the trade even needs to make money.